A Reflection on Simplicity

 One wonders why it took so long.

-It was in the late 1970s when, working with a batch of microbe strains that Ōmura sent over for evaluation, Campbell developed a drug using ivermectin (later named Mectizan) and suggested it would work for river blindness in humans.
+It was in the late 1970s when, working with a batch of microbe strains that Ōmura sent over for evaluation, Campbell, born June 28, 1930, developed a drug using ivermectin (later named Mectizan) and suggested it would work for river blindness in humans.
 Not only did the drug work, it also proved effective against the parasite that causes elephantiasis (so-called because of the elephant-like appearance of swollen limbs in severely affected cases), which co-exists with river blindness in many places.

 More than 25 years later, since Merck made the drug free in those countries most affected, treating 250 million annually, the results speak for themselves.
 Several countries in Africa are making significant progress towards eliminating both diseases.
 In Latin America, three countries – Colombia, Ecuador, and Mexico – have effectively eliminated river blindness.